guyfreund/israeli-law-graph/README.md

 - Reference to a definition contained in another law
 - Reliance on a provision appearing in another law

 This program creates the graph from a law's database.
-Each law's path is of the $LAW_GRAPH_REPO_ROOT/akn/il/$LEG_TYPE/$DATE/$FRBRWORKURI/he@/main.xml format, where:
+Each law's path is of the `$LAW_GRAPH_REPO_ROOT/akn/il/$LEG_TYPE/$DATE/$FRBRWORKURI/he@/main.xml` format, where:
-- LAW_GRAPH_REPO_ROOT: The root of the LawGraph repository.
+- `LAW_GRAPH_REPO_ROOT`: The root of the LawGraph repository.
-- LEG_TYPE: The type of legalisation.
+- `LEG_TYPE`: The type of legalisation.
 Currently: PrimaryLegislation, SecondaryLegislation or PrimaryOrSecondaryLegislation.
-- DATE: A date of format YYYY-MM-DD.
+- `DATE`: A date of format YYYY-MM-DD.
-- FRBRWORKURI: The element's value stored in each law in path akomaNtoso/act/meta/identification/FRBRWork/FRBRthis/FRBRuri.
+- `FRBRWORKURI`: The element's value stored in each law in path `akomaNtoso/act/meta/identification/FRBRWork/FRBRthis/FRBRuri`.

 ## Graph Creation Logic:
 For each reference: from_law, from_vertex, to_law & to_vertex vertexes are created. from_law => from_vertex, from_vertex => to_vertex, to_law => to_vertex edges are created.